wookiehangover/sambreed-dev/src/content/writing/2024/web-perf-blah-blah-blah.md

 		- If it's slow for you then it's definitely slow for everyone else.
 - So there are limits to what you can do with local tools.
 	- Using a remote performance test like [WebPageTest](https://www.webpagetest.org/) can help identify problems that you might miss with local testing.
+	- External tests offer a point-in-time measurement which might be different than what real-world users see.
-- **Measuring performance from real users on your real infrastructure is the only way to understand the gaps in your performance architecture***, and the only true feedback mechanism to tell you if you're fixing them over time.
+- **Measuring performance from real users on your real infrastructure is the only way to understand the gaps in your performance architecture**, and the only true feedback mechanism to tell you if you're fixing them over time.
 - _HOWEVER_
 	- This is a deep rabbit-hole.
-Measuring on the client is not free and too much telemetry can adversely tip the scales.
+Measuring on the client is not free and too much telemetry can make performance worse.

 ### 2. Cache when possible, but not too much